dunkar/ArchLinux-Installation/README.md

  - The `bin` folder contains scripts that are copied to the /root/bin folder on the target system.
 You can add any additional scripts needed before installation.
+   - Scripts named `configure_user_*.sh` will be copied to the `/etc/skel/bin/` folder so each new user automatically have access.

 # Instructions